-In our implementation of Algorithm \ref{alg:stepwise_update}, we used \eqref{second_stage_avg_resid_init} as the second-stage initializer, as it draws a more direct parallel to the MultiNeSS fitting procedure per Proposition \ref{second_stage_gaus_case_proposition}.
-However, empirically, we observed that both \eqref{second_stage_avg_resid_init} and \eqref{mean_spq_init} imply almost indistinguishable convergence speeds for Problem \eqref{second-stage-conv-prob}.
-To give a possible theoretical explanation to this observation, we derive an explicit relationship between the corresponding terms in the two initializing averages under the Gaussian edge entry distribution and a mild extra assumption on the self-loop distribution.
-In particular, the following proposition demonstrates that in the Gaussian case, $\widehat{S + Q_k}$ is the soft-thresholded version of the averaged residuals ${1\over m_k} \sum_{\ell=1}^{m_k} \bigl(A_{k\ell} - \hat{R}_{k\ell}\bigr)$.
-The proof of this proposition can be found in Section \ref{fit_section_proofs} of the Appendix.
+In our implementation of Algorithm \ref{alg:stepwise_update}, we used \eqref{second_stage_avg_resid_init} as the second-stage initializer, as it gives the most direct parallel to MultiNeSS per Proposition \ref{second_stage_gaus_case_proposition}.
+However, empirically we observed that both initializations \eqref{second_stage_avg_resid_init} and \eqref{mean_spq_init} result in essentially the same convergence speeds for problem \eqref{second-stage-conv-prob}.
+To provide a possible theoretical explanation to this observation, we derive an explicit relationship between the two under the Gaussian edge distribution and a mild extra assumption on the self-loop distribution.
+The following proposition demonstrates that in the Gaussian case, $\widehat{S + Q_k}$ is the soft-thresholded version of the averaged residuals ${1\over m_k} \sum_{\ell=1}^{m_k} \bigl(A_{k\ell} - \hat{R}_{k\ell}\bigr)$.
+The proof can be found in Section \ref{fit_section_proofs} of the Appendix.